 In all cases we keep a record of your email address along with information about your subscription preferences.
 This is needed to operate the mailing list.

 If you supply them, we will also keep a record of your country of origin, your employer’s name and the industry sector you work in.
 These data are used only for statistical analysis of the list membership, which may be used to target potential sponsors of the list.

 If you send messages to the mailing list we keep a record of how many messages you have sent and the total size of those messages.
 This is needed to monitor the performance of our systems and help enhance the service we offer.
 A copy of the message will also be retained in the mailing list’s archive.

-You can access and edit the data we hold on you by logging in at the My Account section of the list's web site.
-You will need a password to log in - if you don't yet have one or have forgotten it you can get a new password sent to you using the form linked from there.
+You can access and edit the data we hold on you by logging in at the your account.
+You will need a password to log in – if you don’t yet have one or have forgotten it you can get a new password sent to you using the form linked from there.

 Your personal subscription data can only bee seen by the list owner, Chris Hastie, and by a small number of List Administrators who help him with the work.
 All the List Administrators are situated within the EU and are bound by the Data Protection Act 1998 in the UK or by equivalent legislation in another EU member state.
 However, your data may be stored on a computer outside of the European Economic Area.
 Your subscription records will only be shown to some one else if we are required to do so by law.

 The content of any message you send to the list is placed in the list archive, which is available publicly world wide on the web.
 In posting a message to the list you will be deemed to have consented to this message being made publicly available and transferred via the Internet to territories outside the European Economic Area.